-2In the House, the application of section 303 was modified for the 106th Congress by section 2(a)(3) of H. Res.
-5 (106th Congress) on January 6, 1999, to clarify that, in the case of a reported bill or joint resolution considered pursuant to a special order, determinations under section 303 are for the text made in order as an original bill or joint resolution for the purpose of amendment or to the text on which the previous question is ordered directly to passage.
+1So in law.
+Probably should read "Committee".
+2 In the House, the application of section 303 has been modified beginning with the 106th Congress, and currently with Sec.
+511(a)(2) of H. Res.
+6 (110th Congress), to clarify that, in the case of a reported bill or joint resolution considered pursuant to a special order, determinations under section 303 are for the text made in order as an original bill or joint resolution for the purpose of amendment or to the text on which the previous question is ordered directly to passage.
+See text of Sec.
+511(a)(2) of H. Res.
+6 (110th Congress) in this compilation.